-- 135 every day, and made him some new clothes.
+- every day, and made him some new clothes.
 However, there was a problem.
 Because Gulliver was so large, he was very expensive to keep.
-Flimnap, who worked for the Emperor and looked after - 140 his money, didn't like Gulliver.
+Flimnap, who worked for the Emperor and looked after - his money, didn't like Gulliver.
 He told the Emperor that Gulliver cost too much, and the Emperor agreed with him.
-Then Flimnap told everyone that Gulliver wanted to rule Lilliput, and he and some 145 others decided to kill Gulliver.
+Then Flimnap told everyone that Gulliver wanted to rule Lilliput, and he and some others decided to kill Gulliver.

-Gulliver discovered that his life was in 185 danger, but only just in time.
+Gulliver discovered that his life was in danger, but only just in time.
 He hurried to the sea, and found a small ship there.
-He put everything he had on the ship, 150 tied the ship to his rope, and pulled it behind him.
-Then he walked through the 190 waves to the island of Blefescu.
+He put everything he had on the ship, tied the ship to his rope, and pulled it behind him.
+Then he walked through the waves to the island of Blefescu.
+In a small boat.
+"Where have you come from?" asked the captain.
+"From Lillipu

 When Gulliver arrived at the island, the King came to meet him.
-To his surprise, 155 the King told him to stay for as long as he wanted.
+To his surprise, the King told him to stay for as long as he wanted.
 Gulliver was very grateful to be safe.

 One day, a week later, Gulliver saw a boat in the sea, not far from Blefescu.
-It 160 capsized, but Gulliver could see that it was big enough for him.
+It capsized, but Gulliver could see that it was big enough for him.
 He rushed to the King.
 "This is my chance to go home!" he said.
 "Can you help me to rescue the boat?"
 "Of course," said the King.
-"Take 165 some of my ships to help you."
+"Take some of my ships to help you."